Mosco convergence of gradient forms with non-convex interaction potential: Introduction

 Even in the comfortable case, in which $E$ is a Hilbert space and the limit $\mu$ of ${(\mu_N)}_N$ admits a density w.r.t.~a Gaussian measure, the task of proving Mosco convergence for gradient-type forms can be challenging, depending on the nature of the density.
-In \cite{boune}, Said Karim Bounebache and Lorenzo Zambotti investigate the instance, where $E=L^2((0,1),\de t)$ and $E_N$ is the linear span of indicator functions $\eins_{[2^{-N}(i-1),2^{-N}i)}$, $i=1,\dots, 2^N$.
-They show Mosco convergence for the sequence of gradient forms ${(\E^{N})}_N$, defined as in \cref{eqn:helloworld}.
-The respective reference measure is chosen as
+In \cite{boune}, Said Karim Bounebache and Lorenzo Zambotti investigate the instance, where $E=L^2((0,1),\de s)$ and $E_N$ is the linear span of indicator functions $\eins_{[2^{-N}(i-1),2^{-N}i)}$, $i=1,\dots, 2^N$.
+Their study motivates the application we discuss in \cref{sec:gauss} and we shortly summarize the aspects of their work which are relevant to this article in the next paragraph.
+The law of a standard Brownian bridge, i.e.~a Brownian bridge starting from $0$ at time $0$ and ending in $0$ at time $1$, defines a Gaussian measure $\tilde\mu$ on $E$.
+Bounebache and Zambotti show Mosco convergence for the sequence of gradient forms ${(\E^{N})}_N$ as in \cref{eqn:helloworld}.
+The respective reference measure of the gradient form is chosen as the probability with

-where $f:\R\to\R$ is of bounded variation and $\tilde \mu_N$ denotes the image measure under the orthogonal projection $E\to E_N$ of the law $\tilde\mu$ of a Brownian bridge between $0$ and $0$ in the interval $[0,1]$.
-The difficulty, as the authors point out, lies in the fact that measure of \cref{eqn:nonlog} is not log-concave, due to the non-convexity of the perturbing potential.
+where $f:\R\to\R$ is of bounded variation and $\tilde \mu_N$ denotes the image measure under the orthogonal projection $E\to E_N$ of $\tilde\mu$.
+In this case, the domain of $\E^N$ coincides with the Sobolev space $H^{1,2}(E_N,\tilde\mu_N)$ of the Gaussian measure $\tilde\mu_N$.
 The asymptotic form is a perturbed version of the standard gradient form on $E$ in the Gaussian case: